Azure-Samples/azure-ai-vision-sdk/GET_FACE_ARTIFACTS_ACCESS.md

    - `https://face-sdk-gating-helper.azurewebsites.net/sdk/subscriptions/{subscriptionId}/tokens?id={tokenId}`

 Parameters:
-- **subscriptionId**: Registered Azure Subscription ID for Face API Limited Access.
+- **subscriptionId**: Azure Subscription ID that has been registered for Face API Limited Access.
-- **tokenId**: An integer (0 or 1) for primary or secondary tokens.
-Optional for GET requests.
+- **tokenId**: Optionally needed for the GET endpoint.
+An integer (0 or 1) for primary or secondary tokens.
+This allows you to generate primary and secondary keys that can be used while rotating secrets in build-automations.

 **Note:** The GET endpoint lists all tokens if `tokenId` isn't specified.
 Use POST to generate tokens if none exist.